Domestic Violence Attorneys in Orange County

 Restraining Orders: Protecting Clients Facing Abuse

-Within the realm of a family law, domestic violence can be boiled down to disturbing someone’s peace.
-You can ask for a domestic violence restraining order in family court if, 1) you have a close relationship with the person that you’re asking the restraining order against, and 2) you are being abused, or threatened to be abused.
+Within the realm of family law, domestic violence can be boiled down to disturbing someone’s peace.
+You can ask for a domestic violence restraining order in family court if, 1) you have a close relationship with the person that you’re asking the restraining order against, and 2) you are being abused or threatened to be abused.
 Assuming the two conditions are met you can seek domestic violence restraining orders.

 Examples of a close relationship:

 - You are a married person or registered domestic partner